 The Reviewing Officer shall be the supervisor of the Rating Officer.
-The President may designate additional levels of concurrences.
+The President, or in the case of the System Office, the Executive Director/System President, may designate additional levels of concurrences.
 The Reviewing Officer is responsible for reviewing the planning document and performance appraisal developed by the Rating Officer.
 The Reviewing Officer may provide comment on the criteria selected and the overall rating.
-If agreement cannot be reached between the Rating Officer and Reviewing Officer, the Reviewing Officer may not change the overall rating, except with approval of the President.
+If agreement cannot be reached between the Rating Officer and Reviewing Officer, the Reviewing Officer may not change the overall rating, except with approval of the President or in the case of System Office, the Executive Director/System President.